CaliVision-SA/AI-github-onboarding/README.md

    - Develop your AI application on your branch.

 4. **Commit**
    - When you are done with the project, commit and push your code to your branch.
+We would like to see progressive commits during this exercise - so please make sure to commit and push in increments.

 ---